 Number of Seats

-Many students prefer the isolated study space that a carrel, as compared to open seating, provides.
-The Cooley libraries provide over 300 carrels to its students.
+Many students prefer more private study space than a table provides.
+The WMU-Cooley Libraries provide over 300 carrels to WMU-Cooley students.

 Hours of Operation

-WMU-Cooley has a wealth of print and electronic resources and WMU-Cooley has a commitment to continued improvement of information resources.
-Students benefit by having an experienced staff and a wealth of resources available in which to learn and practice the law.
+WMU-Cooley Law Libraries have a wealth of print and electronic resources, and a commitment to continued improvement of information resources.
+Students benefit by having an experienced staff and an abundance of resources available in which to learn and practice the law.

-CoolCat is the Libraries' Internet -based online catalog, providing author, title, keyword, and subject access to the Library's collection.
-The catalog is available on the Web at http://library.cooley.edu.
-Public terminals throughout the Libraries provide access to CoolCat and other electronic resources.
+CoolCat is the WMU-Cooley Law Libraries' Internet-based online catalog, providing author, title, keyword, and subject access to the library's collection.
+The catalog is available on the web at http://library.cooley.edu.
+Public terminals throughout the libraries provide access to CoolCat and other electronic resources.

 Interlibrary Loan (ILL) is a cooperative arrangement between libraries to make available to researchers material that is not owned by their "home" libraries.
-WMU-Cooley provides Interlibrary Loan services at no cost.
+WMU-Cooley Law Libraries provide Interlibrary Loan services at no cost.

 Tours of the Library are given to prospective students by WMU-Cooley Admissions staff.
 Other tours can be arranged through the Admission's office.